 Complaints must be supported by a Statutory Declaration.
 A Statutory Declaration is a sworn or affirmed document made under the Oaths and Declaration Act confirming that statements made in the declaration are true.
 Making a false declaration may give rise to penalties under the law.

-All complaints must be in writing (in English) by a letter with a Statutory Declaration and addressed to the Head, Conduct Department, Law Society of Singapore.
-Complaints made via email are not acceptable.
+All complaints must be in writing (in English) by a letter with a Statutory Declaration and addressed to the Director, Regulatory Department, Law Society of Singapore.
+The Law Society of Singapore is able to accept complaints by way of email to firstname.lastname@example.org if the Letter of Complaint is signed and in PDF format.
+The required Statutory Declaration must also be in PDF format.
 The complaint letter should follow the format provided in the respective guides as the format will assist you to prepare a proper complaint with the necessary particulars and details required

 To apply for a grant, please complete and submit this form.

 When considering an application for compensation from the Compensation Fund, the Council must satisfy itself that you have exhausted all your civil remedies against the lawyer or his staff for the loss.
 In appropriate cases, the Council will require that you lay a police report against the lawyer or his staff for the alleged act of dishonesty.